 These muffins are gluten free with a dairy-free option, making them perfect for those with food allergies.
-This gluten free cranberry muffin recipe makes a great muffin base and you can change it up all year long with different fruits!
+This gluten-free cranberry muffin recipe makes a great muffin base; you can change it up all year with different fruits!
 Give some of these fruits a try:

 What you need to make these:

 - Gluten free flour blend - Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
 That doesn't mean others will not work.
 I just have not tested other flours.

 - Almond flour - I don't recommend almond meal.
 It will change the texture of these muffins.

 - Brown sugar - normally, my recipes allow you to substitute coconut sugar, but in this case, coconut sugar will not work for the streusel topping.